Skip to main content

 Participation in Consultations

-The Government of Canada uses a number of mechanisms to consult the industry stakeholders on various issues.
+The Government of Canada uses a number of mechanisms to consult with industry stakeholders on various issues.
 The CSCB represents customs brokers' views through many available channels, which are outlined on this page.